MaxiDonkey/DelphiMistralAI/README.md

 - [v1/conversations](https://github.com/MaxiDonkey/DelphiMistralAI/blob/main/guides/Conversations.md)

 >[!NOTE]
->If you're a new user, we recommend using the Responses API.
+>If you're a new user, we recommend using the v1/conversations API.

 <br>